ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Introduction

 As language models (LMs) demonstrate increasingly sophisticated programming capabilities, the demand for rigorous evaluation frameworks has grown.
 While early datasets like Defects4J~\citep{just2014defects4j} and LiveCodeBench~\citep{jain2024livecodebench} test standalone code generation, the evaluation landscape has decisively shifted toward repository-level problem solving.
 In SWE-bench~\citep{jimenez2023swe}, models are required to function as software engineering agents: they must interact with an executable environment, examine the entire repository, comprehend its organization, and address tasks originating from real-world GitHub issues.
 The difficulty and practical relevance of SWE-bench have led to extensive follow-up benchmarks— including SWE-bench-Multilingual~\citep{yang2025swesmith}, SWE-bench-Multimodal~\citep{yang2025swebench}, SWE-bench-Live~\citep{zhang2025swe, li2026repolaunch}, and SWE-bench-Pro~\citep{deng2025swe}—each further increasing task diversity and complexity.

-To tackle the tasks defined in SWE benchmarks, researchers have developed a diverse set of approaches ranging from fully agentic frameworks to simpler agent-free pipelines.
-Systems such as~\cite{yang2024swe, wang2024openhands, xia2024agentless} enable LMs to operate over real code repositories by organizing the problem-solving process into structured stages.
+To tackle the tasks defined in SWE benchmarks, researchers have developed a diverse set of agentic workflows, such as~\cite{yang2024swe, wang2024openhands, xia2024agentless} which enable LMs to operate over real code repositories by organizing the problem-solving process into structured stages.
 Subsequent work has further specialized this process by training models that focus on particular stages of the workflow ~\citep{ma2025sorft, wei2025swe}, while other studies~\citep{meng2024empirical, bouzenia2025understanding} analyze execution traces of agents to better understand common failure patterns and potential improvement points.
-From these prior efforts, we observe that most of them implicitly rely on a small set of critical contextual information signals (or sources / factors, synonymous in the following context) when solving SWE tasks, which can be categorized into five major categories: Reproduction Test, Regression Test, Edit Location, Execution Context, and API Usage (Table \ref{factor_mapping}).
+From these prior efforts, we observe that most of them implicitly focus on a small set of critical contextual information signals (or sources / factors, synonymous in the following context) when solving SWE tasks, which can be categorized into five major categories: Reproduction Test, Regression Test, Edit Location, Execution Context, and API Usage (Table \ref{factor_mapping}).

-Though numerous works focus on the five signals, one key question remains: \textbf{how much could these systems improve potentially if specific information signals were made perfectly accurate?} The question is critical in guiding future research priorities.
-To answer this, we construct oracle versions of these signals and measure their individual impact through controlled ablations.
+Although numerous studies examine these five signals, one key question remains: \textbf{how much could these systems improve if each signal were perfectly accurate?} This question is crucial for prioritizing future direction on agentic capability improvement.
+To answer it, we construct oracle versions of the signals in a form simulating the correct answers a sub-agent could provide when agentic capabilities improve, and measure each signal’s impact through controlled ablations.
 Experimental results reveals that for SWE-bench, the contribution order is \textbf{Reproduction Test $>$ Execution Context $\sim$ Edit Location $>$ API Usage $>$ Regression Test}, while for SWE-bench-Live and Pro, the order becomes \textbf{Reproduction Test $>$ Execution Context $\sim$ API Usage $>$ Edit Location $>$ Regression Test}.
 The strong effect of reproduction suggests that current LM agents often struggle to resolve ambiguous issue descriptions and benefit greatly from explicit failure signals produced by high-quality tests.

-Since such oracle information is not available in real issue resolution, we further conduct an additional validation experiment by prompting a stronger LM agent to find the five signals respectively and evaluate their contribution with the original agent.
-The result is consistent with the oracle version.